Hungry, thirsty and humiliated: Israel's mass arrest campaign sows fear in northern Gaza

 “My only crime is not having enough money to flee to the south,” said Abu Adnan al-Kahlout, an unemployed 45-year-old with diabetes and high blood pressure in Beit Lahiya.
 He was detained Dec.
 8 and released after several hours when soldiers saw he was too faint and nauseated to be interrogated.

-“Do you think Hamas are the ones waiting in their homes for the Israelis to come find them now?” he asked.
-“We stayed because we have nothing to do with Hamas.”

-Israeli forces have detained at least 900 Palestinians in northern Gaza, estimated Rami Abdo, founder of the Geneva-based advocacy group Euro-Med Human Rights Monitor, which has worked to document the arrests.
+Israeli forces have detained at least 900 Palestinians in northern Gaza, estimated Ramy Abdu, founder of the Geneva-based Euro-Med Human Rights Monitor, which has worked to document the arrests.
 Based on testimony it collected, the group presumes Israel is holding most detainees from Gaza at the Zikim military base just north of the enclave.

-Tens of thousands of Palestinians are believed to have stayed in the north despite the danger — unable to afford a ride, unable to abandon disabled relatives or convinced things are no safer in the overcrowded south, which also has come under daily bombardment.

-Palestinians cowered with their families for days as Israel poured heavy machine-gun fire into Beit Lahiya and Jabaliya, the tank shelling and firefights with Hamas militants stranding families in their homes without electricity, running water, fuel or communications and internet service.
-Hundreds of buildings have been crushed by Israeli bulldozers, clearing paths for tanks and armored troop carriers.

 The Israeli military declined comment on where the detainees were taken.

-Abu Adnan al-Kahlout’s family believes its members were singled out for mistreatment because they share a last name with the spokesman for Hamas’ military wing better known by his nom de guerre, Abu Obeida.
-But family members — among them electricians, a tailor, a bureau chief for London-based news site Al-Araby Al-Jadeed and employees of Hamas’ political rival, the Palestinian Authority — insist they have nothing to do with Gaza’s Islamic militant rulers.

-Three family members remain in Israeli custody.
-No one has heard from them in days.
-Other relatives, like 15-year-old Hamza al-Kahlout and 65-year-old Khalil al-Kahlout, returned home Dec.
-8 to find their five-story building a charred skeleton.
-They fled to a nearby U.N. shelter at a school.
-But the Israeli military stormed the school and arrested them again as it pressed on with its crackdown.
+Palestinians recounted soldiers going door to door with dogs, using loudspeakers to call on families to come outside.
+In most cases, women and children are told to walk away to find shelter.

+Some released detainees described enduring humiliating stretches of near-nudity as Israeli troops took the photos that later went viral.
+Some guessed they were driven several kilometers (miles) before being dumped in cold sand.

-Released detainees said their wrists were blistered from tightly drawn handcuffs.
-Exposed to the chill of night, they endured repeated questions about Hamas activities that most couldn’t answer.
+Released detainees said they were exposed to the chill of night and repeatedly questioned about Hamas activities that most couldn’t answer.
 Soldiers kicked sand in their faces and beat those who spoke out of turn.

 Darwish al-Ghabrawi, a 58-year-old principal at a U.N. school, fainted from dehydration.
 Mahmoud al-Madhoun, a 33-year-old shopkeeper, said the only moment that gave him hope was when soldiers released his son, realizing he was just 12.

-Note: This story has been updated to correct the name of the Euro-Med Human Rights Monitor.
-It is Ramy Abdu, not Rami Abdo.